eli6/sheepjump_game/README.md

 # Sheep Jump Game :sheep:

-Small game experiment (still unfinished) that involves a sheep jumping on rocks.
+Small Godot game experiment (still a stub) that involves a sheep jumping on rocks.

 ## Installation